terra-money/docs/docs/develop/module-specifications/spec-market.md

 - type: `int64`
 - default: `BlocksPerDay`

-The number of blocks it takes for the Terra & Luna pools to naturally "reset" toward equilibrium ($\delta \to 0$) through automated pool replenishing.
+The number of blocks it takes for the Terra and Luna pools to naturally reset toward equilibrium ($\delta \to 0$) through automated pool replenishing.

 ### BasePool